UTM Builder — Free Campaign URL Generator

 UTM parameters (Urchin Tracking Module) are tags added to URLs that help analytics platforms identify where traffic comes from.
 The name comes from Urchin Software Corporation, which Google acquired in 2005 to create Google Analytics.

 When someone clicks a link with UTM parameters, those values are sent to your analytics tool, allowing you to see exactly which campaigns, ads, or content pieces drive traffic and conversions.
+For a deeper walkthrough of every parameter, naming patterns, and platform-specific quirks, the complete guide to UTM parameters covers the full reference.

 URL Anatomy